urielopp/named-entity-recognition-crf/README.md

 ## Feature Engineering

-Instead of using NLTK's default `CRFTagger` feature function, a custom `FeatFunc_Class` was implemented to allow fine-grained, per-language control over which features are active.
+Instead of using NLTK's default `CRFTagger` feature function, a custom `FeatFunc_Class` was implemented to easily turn individual features on or off for each language.
 Implemented feature groups include:

 - **Word & capitalization attributes:** lowercase word form, all-lowercase / all-uppercase / title-case detection.
 - **Alphanumeric information:** digit-only, alphanumeric, or mixed tokens.